amjadiftikhar/Class11-React/week1/discussion/readme.md

 ## State management and render logic

 When creating apps we see repeating patterns.
-For instance we always have to set up a relationship between changing variables and rendering of the DOM.
+For instance we often set up a relationship between changing variables and rendering of the DOM.

 We often repeat the following set of actions: